mui/material-ui/docs/src/pages/demos/progress/progress-es.md

 If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here is one example of how you can customize the components.
 The last demo demonstrates how you can build a Facebook like spinner.

-⚠️ While the material design specification encourages theming, these examples are off the beaten path.
+⚠️ A pesar de que la especificación de material design anima a usar temas, estos ejemplos no son comunes.

 {{"demo": "pages/demos/progress/CustomizedProgress.js"}}